aiogram/aiogram/docs/dispatcher/class_based_handlers/base.rst

 Base handler is generic abstract class and should be used in all other class-based handlers.

-Import: :code:`from aiogram.handler import BaseHandler`
+Import: :code:`from aiogram.handlers import BaseHandler`

 By default you will need to override only method :code:`async def handle(self) -> Any: ...`

-This class is also have an default initializer and you don't need to change it.
+This class also has a default initializer and you don't need to change it.
-Initializer accepts current event and all contextual data and which can be accessed from the handler through attributes: :code:`event: TelegramEvent` and :code:`data: Dict[Any, str]`
+The initializer accepts the incoming event and all contextual data, which can be accessed from the handler through attributes: :code:`event: TelegramEvent` and :code:`data: Dict[Any, str]`

-If instance of the bot is specified in context data or current context it can be accessed through *bot* class attribute.
+If an instance of the bot is specified in context data or current context it can be accessed through *bot* class attribute.

 Example
 =======